 While I loved the acoustic guitars, and seeing how they were built, I became enamoured with the sound of electric guitars.
 I started playing a bit myself, jamming along to Nirvana and such like, trying to just make as much noise as possible, and fell in love with guitars.

-I started working full time at Andy’s brother and electric guitar maker Hugh Manson‘s retail shop, the now world famous Manson’s guitar shop back in 1997 when I was 18 years old.
+I started working full time at Andy’s brother and electric guitar maker Hugh Manson‘s retail shop, the now world famous Manson’s guitar shop when I was 18 years old back in 1997.
 I worked there for 12 years, 8 of which as the manager.

 I built my first guitar in 2004, me and my friend and fellow guitar maker Tim Stark (Now head luthier at Manson’s guitar works) started building guitars together on our days off from the shop.
 The first one, it was a good guitar, a tele copy, but I knew I could do better so it was followed up very quickly by another, then another and before I knew it I was hooked.

 I worked with both Andy and Hugh through this time, learning as much as I could.
 I started building custom spec guitars for customers under my own name and gradually developing my skills.

 Back from 2000 onwards I also periodically worked as a touring technician, I’ve been on several tours with John Paul Jones (Led Zep, Them Crooked Vultures), he is an incredible musician, great guy and a true professional.

 The opportunity to work so intimately with John, Jimmy Page, Robert Plant and Jason Bonham at the Led Zeppelin re union rehearsals and the 02 show was honestly one of the highlights of my life.
 It was an amazing experience to work with these legends, and the gig was a magical night.